After Diddy's conviction, here's where his business ventures stand

 Combs has been sued by multiple people who claim to have been victims of physical or sexual abuse.
 He has already paid $20 million to settle with one accuser, his former girlfriend Cassie.
 Most of those lawsuits, though, are still pending.
 It isn’t clear how many, if any, will be successful, or how much it will cost Combs to defend himself in court.
 Combs and his lawyers have denied all the misconduct allegations and dismissed his accusers as out for a big payday.

 Federal prosecutors had informed the court that if Combs is convicted, they would seek to have him forfeit any assets, including property, “used to commit or facilitate” his crimes.
-They won’t detail exactly what property that might involve until after the trial is over.
+It was not immediately clear following the verdict how prosecutors would proceed or whether asset forfeiture would be part of a sentence imposed by the judge.

 Despite the legal turmoil surrounding Combs, his music catalog remains widely available on major streaming platforms including Spotify, Apple Music and Amazon Music.
 None of the streamers have publicly addressed whether they plan to adjust how his music is featured.